vellamike/311/README.md

 * Write readme
 * Plot proportion of data in each small niche for the traning and test data sets.
 * Add assert statement to stop us predicting that anything has less than one vote.
-* Clean the data to remove duplicate entries.
+* Look for duplicates in test data.
+How common are they?
 (As suggested by winner of hackathon.)

 Mean probing
 * Figure out why the means have gone down